ddsky/spoonacular-api-clients/perl/docs/DefaultApi.md

 );

 my $url = https://foodista.com/recipe/ZHK4KPB6/chocolate-crinkle-cookies; # string | The URL of the recipe page.
-my $force_extraction = true; # boolean | If true, the extraction will be triggered no matter whether we know the recipe already.
-Use that only if information is missing as this operation is slower.
+my $force_extraction = true; # boolean | If true, the extraction will be triggered whether we already know the recipe or not.
+Use this only if information is missing as this operation is slower.

 eval {
     my $result = $api_instance->extract_recipe_from_website(url => $url, force_extraction => $force_extraction);